joshatron/File-Center/README.md

 Running
 -------

+To build and run this program, you need to npm and angular-cli installed.

 In order to get it set up, make sure you have npm installed and run the following commands:

     cd path/to/repo